canonical/testflinger/server/README.rst

          --data '{ "job_id": "00000000-0000-0000-0000-000000000000", \
                    "exit_code": 1, "detail":"foo" }'

-**[POST] /v1/status - Receive job status updates from an agent and posts them to the specified webhook.
+**[POST] /v1/job/<job_id>/events - Receive job status updates from an agent and posts them to the specified webhook.

 The job_status_webhook parameter is required for this endpoint.
 Other parameters included here will be forwarded to the webhook.

 - Parameters:
+  - job_id: test job identifier as a UUID
   - job_status_webhook: webhook URL to post status updates to

 - Returns: